ryan-l-robinson/Drupal-Devcontainer/README.md

 ## Containers

 The first container has PHP and Apache and is built on an official Drupal image.
+The second is a database container, using the official MariaDB image.
-It includes:
+The setup includes:

 - PHP 8.2 and PHP extensions recommended for Drupal 10: APCU and UploadProgress
 - Latest version of composer.
 - XDebug for PHP testing.
 - User "www-data" with sudo permissions.
 - Self-signed certificate for HTTPS browsing.
+- Useful Drupal modules module_filter, admin_toolbar, and environment_indicator with configuration.
 - Useful VS Code extensions and settings including Drupal formatting standards.
-- Useful Drupal modules module_filter and admin_toolbar.

-The second is a database container, using the official MariaDB image.
+- SSH folder and .gitconfig as volumes, so if your SSH keys are in the standard user profile's .ssh folder and you clone with SSH, there won't be any extra steps necessary to connect to the repository with your configuration.
+- A dark mode colour palette.
+- Grep colour highlighting for easier reading of results.

 ## Oracle Linux Version